Worcester Polytechnic Institute: Global Projects Program

-At WPI, the opportunity to complete significant project work off campus is an integral element of an academic program that emphasizes the practical application of knowledge to meaningful technical and societal problems.
-As of the class of 2022, all first-year students receive a global project scholarship of up to $5,000 for this work.
 Through the Global Projects Program, over 60% of WPI students complete at least one of their required projects at an off-campus Project Center.
-Typically, students work under faculty guidance in small teams at Project Centers to address problems posed by external agencies and organizations.

 Through the Global Projects Program, WPI sends more engineering students abroad than any US college or university.
-As of the 2019–2020 academic year, the program included established over 50 Project Centers spanning 6 continents.
-Between 1974, when the first WPI Project Center was established in Washington, DC, and 2014, over 7,000 students had completed over 2,000 projects in locations around the globe.
+As of the 2019–2020 academic year, the program included over 50 Project Centers on six continents.

-The Global Projects Program was cited by the Association of American Colleges and Universities in 2000, when it named WPI one of its 16 Greater Expectations Leadership Institutions to serve as models for the future of undergraduate education in the United States.

 Interactive Qualifying Project

 The Interactive Qualifying Project (IQP) is described as a "project which relates technology and science to society or human needs."
 This project is very broad in scope, encompassing a wide variety of topics and actions.
 Generally, IQPs are designed to solve a societal problem using technology.
 This can range from improving high school science education to redesigning an irrigation system in Thailand.
 This project is often done off-campus through WPI's Global Projects Program.
 From an educational perspective, the IQP serves to emphasize team-based work and introduces a real-world responsibility absent from courses.
 Many IQPs have made a significant impact on the community in which they are done.